-If you need to replace a fuse, use only the same type and rating of fuse as the original.
-Refer also to specifications listed in the table below.
+If you need to replace a fuse, use only the same type and rating of fuse as the original as listed in the fuse specifications table below.
 Select the replacement solenoid fuse (F2) based on the number of solenoids installed on the analyzer.